 The interim competency of the Victorian Standardised Clinical Assessment Tool for Midwifery Students is to be completed.
 This is a pass/fail assessment.

 Students are required to maintain a Midwifery Portfolio including reflective practice entries.
-Commencement and continuation of Continuity of Care experiences (minimum of 10 hours each).
+Commencement and continuation of Continuity of Care experiences.